coq/coq/CONTRIBUTING.md

 Bugzilla includes a component to mark bugs related to documentation.
 You can view a list of documentation-related bugs using a [Bugzilla search](https://coq.inria.fr/bugs/buglist.cgi?component=Doc&list_id=455006&product=Coq&resolution=---).
 Many of these bugs can be fixed by contributing writing, without knowledge of Coq's OCaml source code.

-The sources for the [Coq reference manual](https://coq.inria.fr/distrib/current/refman/) are at [`doc/refman`](https://github.com/coq/coq/tree/master/doc/refman).
+The sources for the [Coq reference manual](https://coq.inria.fr/distrib/current/refman/) are at [`doc/refman`](/doc/refman).
 These are written in LaTeX and compiled to HTML with [HeVeA](http://hevea.inria.fr/).

 ## Contributing outside this repository

 There are many useful ways to contribute to the Coq ecosystem that don't involve the Coq repository.

 Tutorials to teach Coq, and especially to teach particular advanced features, would be much appreciated.
 We don't yet have a good process or home for these tutorials, but are open to suggestions.

+Subscribe to the [coq-club](https://coq.inria.fr/community) mailing list and answer questions there.
+Asking your own questions on the mailing list will also help others learn from the answers, which often come from experts in the community.